Notice of Termination

 The mission is to expose qualified students to career opportunities in the local mechanical contracting industry.
 We will accomplish this mission by offering opportunities for internships, scholarships, industry site visits, attendance at MCA-Omaha meetings, and social events.
 This interaction will build relationships with industry leaders to jumpstart the beginning of the student’s professional career.

-Please contact our student president, Sarah Drummey (email@example.com) for more information on how to get involved or fill out the application form on the link below.
+Please contact our student president, Sarah Drummey (email@example.com) for more information on how to get involved now with MESC.
+Applications for the 2019 MCA-Omaha Leadership Academy Class will be available in the Fall of 2018.

-- Interviews with the Membership Selection Committee will be conducted on campus during the week of October 2-6, 2017.
+- Interviews with the Membership Selection Committee will be conducted on campus in October 2018.

 MCA-Omaha Leadership Academy members must also belong to MESC – Mechanical Electrical Specialty Contractors.
 Students may join MESC after being accepted into the Academy.
 MESC is open to all University students, whereas the Academy is by selection only.